Logo

 PIH Oncologist Dr Suresh Raghunath said a lot of cancer cases have been identified in Papua New Guinea, indicating the rapid spread of the disease, however, people are not aware of this.

-He said part of PIH’s social obligation was to increase awareness on cancer to the corporate agencies as it comprises of elites who would understand facts about the disease and help spread the information to others, including their families.
+He said part of PIH’s social obligation was to increase awareness on cancer to the corporate agencies as it comprise elites who would understand facts about the disease and help spread the information to others, including their families.

 Dr Raghunath further said that without proper cancer testing, diagnosis and treatment, coupled with people’s limited access to and knowledge of the disease were some of the reasons why cancer is increasing in PNG.